coderefinery/documentation/_episodes/04-sphinx.md

 > Create Windows command file? (y/n) [y]: n
 ```

-A number of files are created:
+A number of files and directories are created:

 <table style="width:50%;">
   <tr>